Cathy Finch Photography

 Mb 0428 661 253

-Cathy is a contemporary photographer and travel journalist based in Toowoomba, Queensland.
+Cathy is a contemporary photographer and travel journalist full of energy and passion, based in Toowoomba, Queensland.

 Her work takes her around the world, capturing stories of people, places and nature.
-Fueled by a passion for reality and beauty in every situation, Cathy covers everything from news, sport, events, mining and port photography, to contemporary portraiture, school formals, studio, advertising, and travel.
-Specializing in adventure, she is happiest in the wide open spaces working on anything daring, bold and edgy.
+Fuelled by a passion for reality and beauty in every situation, Cathy covers everything from travel, adventure, airline, conservation, news, sport, events and mining to school formals and studio portraiture.
+Specialising in the outdoors and adventure, she is happiest in the wide open spaces working on anything from the prestigious to the adventurous, thriving on the daring, bold, edgy and classy.

-As a photographer for one of the world's leading image libraries, Getty Images, (formerly Lonely Planet travel photographer), her work has been published in many newspaper, magazine and guide book publications from Camping to Luxury Travel and Adventure outlets, including the prestigious Australian Geographic magazine and many in-flight magazines.
+As a photographer for one of the world's leading image libraries, Getty Images, (formerly Lonely Planet photographer), her work has been published in many newspaper, magazine and guide book publications from Luxury Travel to Camping, Adventure and Diving outlets, including the prestigious Australian Geographic magazine and many in-flight magazines.

 Bio by Cathy

 Raised on a small farm in country Queensland, I have long been seduced by the great outdoors although still baffled how a young, naïve, farmer’s daughter picks up such an insatiable desire to travel.

 Inspired by an imposing picture of Machu Picchu on the hard cover of my school atlas, I set off (amid much family protest) with a daring ticket to ride.
 I wanted to see the world.
 Already equipped with a schoolgirl love of words and images, I traipsed through the United Kingdom, Europe, Russia, Scandinavia, Greece, Africa, Israel and Egypt with a SLR film camera hung over my shoulder.
 When the check-list of countries and money finally dwindled, I put myself to work within the stocks and shares heavies in London, the ski fields of the Austrian Tyrol and a job on a cruise ship bound for Alaska and Tahiti.

 As a trainee wine sommelier, I quickly discovered that wine came out of a bottle, not a box, and with a shimmering silver taster cup dangling expertly around my neck, I pulled more tips than the Captain could ever imagine.
 The world was at my porthole.